 That’s why just a touch is all you need to do the trick.

-And it’s this pepper that makes this hot chocolate unique and so delicious.
+And it’s this pepper that makes this Mayan Hot Chocolate so unique and delicious.

 The first chocolate beverage is believed to have been created by the Mayans around two-thousand years ago.
 Then, it was not sweet at all.
 Instead, it was quite spicy with the addition of chiles and was thought to have medicinal qualities.